robot-com/oss/packages/reliable-backend-framework/README.md

 ### Developer Experience & Advanced Patterns

+*   **Middleware:**
+    *   Introduce a middleware system to run cross-cutting logic for all operations on a specific queue.
+This would be ideal for:
+        *   **Authentication & Authorization:** Validating a user token from message headers and attaching the user object to the context.
+        *   **Logging:** Creating a request-specific logger.
+        *   **Distributed Tracing:** Initializing a trace span and adding it to the context.
+    *   Middleware would run inside the same transaction as the handler, ensuring any database reads it performs are consistent with the handler's view of the data.

 *   **Dedicated Testing Library:**
     *   Release a `@robot.com/rbf-testing` package with utilities to simplify testing, including a mock `scheduler` for asserting on enqueued tasks, an in-memory queue implementation, and helpers for constructing test contexts.